delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 <div data-text="$input"></div>
 ```

 Sets the text content of an element to the value of the signal.
 Now check it out, client-side reactivity!
 We can have different types of state as well.
+We can even do fun stuff like `data-text="$value.toUpperCase()"`.

 Speaking of which, let's do some more!
 Let's play hide 'n seek with the [data-show](/reference/plugins_visibility#show) attribute.